mrwweb/mrw-simplified-editor-wordpress/readme.txt

 * Initial release

 == Upgrade Notice ==
+= 2.0.2 =
+* Bug fix for front-end TinyMCE.
+(2.0.0 is a MAJOR UPDATE: Hide infrequently used blocks, all default style variations, and many block settings from WordPress 5.0+ Block Editor.)

 = 2.0.1 =
 * MAJOR UPDATE: Hide infrequently used blocks, all default style variations, and many block settings from WordPress 5.0+ Block Editor.